Hi! I'm Lillian.

 Jonas wound up inviting a NY Times writer to see the show with him, John Leland.
 A couple of years later John wrote about both the play and the performance he'd seen in his NY Times Bestselling book Happiness is a Choice You Make.
 Jonas emailed me right away and said 'Lillian, go get John's book!
 He wrote about you.'
 It can be challenging to know where your artistry and voice fits in and is needed, but I remember walking out of a West Village bookshop later that day, clutching Leland's book in hand, pretty sure I was on the right path.

 By that time I was already working on my first full length documentary play.
 I was creating it as a response to the #MeToo movement and exploring sexuality from a positive perspective.
-The play, How We Love/F*ck was inspired by my interviews with 28 different female-identifying individuals.
-I got to act with an ensemble of amazing women in its World Premiere at Cherry Lane Theatre from Sept 2019 - Oct 2019.
-Another life-changing moment.
-It occurs to me that many of my life-changing moments have happened in tandem with my documentary theatre work.
-Interesting...
+The play, How We Love/F*ck, was inspired by my interviews with 28 different female-identifying individuals.
+I got to act with an ensemble of amazing women in its World Premiere at Cherry Lane Theatre for two weeks from Sept 2019 - Oct 2019.

 I also work as the Community Manager at Committed Impulse, and freelance as a Standardized Patient at Pace University.
 I'm honored to volunteer on the Board of Directors for the National PKU Alliance, a national non-profit dedicated to improving the lives of those with Phenylketonuria (PKU).

 Stay connected with me on Instagram.